 /photo credit: Corey Mendez Photography/

 Craig and I have been travelling together for 14 months.
 I’d say it’s been a successful long term travel trip – so much so we actually got hitched in Austin, Texas in March.
 However, travelling with your partner does bring some challenges, regardless of how well you get on.
 One of our biggest issues is *hanger*.
 Both of us suffer from an irritable disposition when all we really need is something to eat.
 The solution: research.
 We tend to avoid wandering the streets trying to find somewhere to eat if it’s close to dinner time, opting for taking note of recommendations from hosts or blogs before we go out on the hunt!

-Travel in Couple: Casey & Dan from A Cruising Couple
+Travel in Couple: Casey & Dan

 No matter what they tell you, even the most picture-perfect couple will run into problems when they travel.
-While I’m a total advocate of the theory that a couple’s ability to travel well together is telling of their relationship’s future success, I also believe it’s completely natural to have a disagreement now and then, especially when you’ve been traveling for a long time.
+While I’m a total advocate of the theory that a couple’s ability to travel well together is telling of their relationship’s future success, I also believe it’s completely natural to have a disagreement now and then, especially when you’ve been travelling for a long time.

 One of the only times tension runs high between Dan and me is when we don’t successfully implement our travel plans.
 We’ve learned to avoid disagreements by communicating well and splitting up the responsibilities to fall evenly on both our shoulders.
 This has gotten easier as we’ve learned each other’s strengths and weaknesses.
 Dan does best when he’s in charge of all the finances, and I prefer to take care of the majority of the reservations.
 We plan our itinerary together.